steinea/steinea.github.io/_posts/2020-05-31-teaching-for-food-2.md

 ---
 layout: post
-title: "Teaching for Food, 2: Not to Be Called Rabbi"
+title: Teaching for Food, 2
+subtitle: Not to Be Called Rabbi
 date: 2020-05-29
 ---